-Upload the Excel spreadsheet which contains the data for your new catalog.
+Upload the Excel spreadsheet containing the data for your new catalog.
 Pyrus will read the contents of the file and show you what the catalog will look like.
-Here you can also pick a display mode: flat or hierarchical.
+Click Sync.

-Just like working with single-column catalogs, you can use the Edit tab to add a workflow column, modify the catalog items, add or delete rows, and change their order via drag-and-drop.
+Just like working with single-column catalogs, you can use the Edit tab to add a workflow column, modify the catalog items, add or delete rows, and change their order.

 To find a specific item, start typing its name in the Quick search field.

-As data changes over time, you’ll need to update your catalog.
-If the changes are minor (if a few items have been altered or a new row has been added), you can manually modify the catalog in the catalog editor.
-If there are many changes, however, it’s safer and more convenient to re-upload the file.
+If the changes are minor (a few items have been altered or a new row has been added), you can manually modify the catalog in the catalog editor.
+If there are many changes, it’s better to re-upload the file.
 To do this, click Import and upload the updated Excel spreadsheet.
 Switch between the new, changed, and removed tabs to see the changes made to the catalog.

-If you use Pyrus Sync, you can completely avoid updating the catalog manually or uploading the Excel spreadsheet after every change.
-The catalog will be automatically updated whenever the source file is changed.
+Pyrus Tip: if you use Pyrus Sync, you can completely avoid updating the catalog manually or uploading the Excel spreadsheet after every change.
+The catalog will automatically update whenever the source file is changed.
 More on synchronizing with Excel spreadsheets.